Building Trust in Advertising: Insights from the FTC

 Tracking misleading ads in the era of personalized advertising and viral marketing is no small feat.
 Social media platforms amplify the reach of deceptive claims, making them harder to catch.
 To combat this, the FTC relies on a range of tools, including its consumer complaint database, to monitor and take action against false advertising.

-But protecting consumers isn’t just about enforcement—it’s about education.
+But protecting consumers isn’t just about enforcement.
+It’s about education.
 The FTC actively engages with businesses and consumer advocates to spread awareness of advertising laws.
 One challenge?
 Many new market entrants simply don’t know the rules, making outreach even more critical.

 The Role of Self-Regulation